 Even in the good times, you were never going to earn anywhere near £30k teaching only daytime weekday slots, and that’s still true now.
-But as the first twinges of what became the recession were being felt, fuel prices started to rise, pupil numbers started to fall, and the glut of very inexperienced and very desperate instructors commenced a suicidal programme of undercutting to try and get work which simply wasn’t there anymore.
+But as those first ripples of what became the recession were being felt, fuel prices started to rise, pupil numbers started to fall, and the glut of very inexperienced and very desperate instructors commenced a suicidal programme of undercutting to try and get work which simply wasn’t there anymore.
 Even for an established full-time instructor with a moderately full diary, a maximum realistic wage was in the region of £20,000-£25,000 – and by “full-time” I mean working evenings and weekends.
 Price-cutting ADIs with empty diaries had no chance of making anywhere near this.
 Even if they could get 30 hours, their cut-price lessons would pull their pre-tax profit down to around £15,000.
 With only 15 hours of work – the reason they had cut their prices in the first place – it would be closer to £7,000.

 About Being an ADI